 - Gloves can be discarded in a regular trash can once removed unless a suspicious mail piece is recognized.

 - Hands should be thoroughly washed with soap and water when gloves are removed, before eating, and when replacing torn or worn gloves.

-- Use letter opener to open mail.
+- Use a letter opener to open mail.

 - Restrict mail room access to authorized person or persons.

 - Powdery substance on the outside of the letter or package.

 - Excessive postage.

 - Strange return address or no return address.